 Ritter Farm Park

 Youth archery lessons are traditionally offered during the summer.
 There is an archery range and archery building on the “SouthForty”.
-Horses are not allowed in this area.
+The range is usually open from the end of April through October, weather permitting.

 LONSDALE